 Methodology

 This section provides a high-level summary of the study methodology and approach.
-Additional details on the methodology and NTG scoring are available in APPENDIX AAPPENDIX A, and the survey instrument is provided in APPENDIX B.APPENDIX B. The methods used in this study are very similar to the methods used in prior Connecticut studies and from recent studies conducted in Massachusetts – both on the upstream and downstream pathways.
+Additional details on the methodology and NTG scoring are available in APPENDIX A, and the survey instrument is provided in APPENDIX B. The methods used in this study are very similar to the methods used in prior Connecticut studies and from recent studies conducted in Massachusetts – both on the Midstream and Downstream pathways.

 Survey approach